 6.4.1 General

-NWDAF subscribes the network data from 5GC NF(s) defined in Table 6.4.2-2 and the service data from AF, or via NEF, defined in Table 6.4.2-1 to train a Service MOS Model for the given application and then provides the observed service experience for the application.
+NWDAF subscribes the network data from 5GC NF(s) defined in Table 6.4.2-2 and the service data from AF, or via NEF, defined in Table 6.4.2-1 to train a Service MOS Model for the given application and then provides the observed service experience for the application to a consumer NF or to OAM.

+NOTE: OAM uses the Observed Service Experience as defined in SA WG5 TSs.

 6.4.2 Input Data